yeop-sang/geniblocks_korean/readme.md

 This project aims to be a lightweight library for consumption by other applications.
 Its built products are therefore simply `dist/geniblocks.js` and `dist/geniblocks.css`, and we do not bundle React or Biologica.js with the library.
+The `GV2` sample application is currently built along with the `GeniBlocks` lib and is installed into the `/public` folder along with the other examples as described below.
+Eventually, it will presumably become a separate project in its own right but for now it's convenient to keep them together.

 Demos and tests are created in `/examples`, and are built into `/public`, along with duplicates of the built scripts, css, and the vendor libraries (React and